itsjoekent/wiki-stack/src/components/notes.md

-- mobile drag support

-- improve timer display
+- sound effects?

+- more funny starter pages
+- wildcard/joker ?
+- discard zone?

+---

+end state
 - counter showing how many you've gotten right

-- side effect to move the incorrect card to the correct stack on game lose, after a delay
-  - this should actually translate the position somehow
+- time played
+- incorrect guess -> what it actually links to

-- on game end, show giant list of all wiki pages with title, description, image, link
+- all pages in the stack, how they link

-- on game end, show new game button, share button
+- play new game button
+- share button

+homepage
-- home screen
+- play game
 - tutorial
+- donate to wikipedia
+- letter/what is this